Alzheimer’s Disease: Nutrition Tips for Brain Health

 Treatment and Management

 Alzheimer’s disease is a progressive disorder that has no known cure.
-However, there are several medications and therapies that can help manage its symptoms and improve quality of life.
+However, several medications and therapies can help manage its symptoms and improve quality of life.
 In addition, lifestyle adjustments, support and caregiving can also help.

 Medications and Therapies